leezhenghui/leezhenghui.github.io/_posts/2018-11-11-demystify-node.js-modularity.md

 ![runtime-component]({{ site.url }}/assets/materials/demystify-nodejs/inside-nodejs-runtime-components.png)

-As you can see, the node.js architecture is based on a highly modularity architecture.
+As you can see, the node.js architecture is based on a modular design.
 It includes a micro-core(let's name it node-core in this article) which provide a highly extensible capabilities, most of features are encapsulated as a kind of module(`C/C++ binding`, `C/C++ addon` or `JS library`) contributed to Node.js project/ecosystem, that make Node.js easy to be extended and build up it's own ecosystem.

 ## Bootstrap workflow